madetech/handbook/guides/process/support/README.md

 ## Roadmap Prioritisation

-A number of Customer Partners across the business have prioritisation calls with our various support customers.
+Across the business various people have prioritisation calls with our support customers.
 By the close of play each week, we ensure we've captured customer's latest priorities and have these reflected in the overall roadmap.
 [Read more on the prioritisation process](roadmap_prioritisation.md).

 ## FAQs